 - discrepancies occured in the evaluation of physical radiation protection monitoring and an independent source of information is required,

 Before a blood sample is taken, the BfS has to be contacted to discuss in advance the presumed radiation exposure and to ascertain whether a chromosome analysis for the purpose of dose estimation is feasible.
 If so, the Federal Office for Radiation Protection will send to the person or the attending physician a blood collection system together with a questionnaire which includes questions about the person and the circumstances of the accident.

 After blood withdrawal and dispatch of the blood sample, employees in the laboratory prepare blood cultures.
 After two days, chromosome preparations are made from the lymphocytes of the blood cultures.
 Alternatively, micronuclei preparations can be performed after 3 days.

 Subsequently, the structure and shape of the chromosomes are analysed or the micronuclei are recorded.
 Employees investigate how frequently dicentric chromosomes appear or determine the number of micronuclei.
 In case of an exposure dating back some time, they record the number of symmetrical translocations.
-Using the corresponding dose-effect curve, they estimate the dose, if there is a clearly noticeable (statistically significant) increase in comparison to the spontaneous frequency.
+Using the corresponding dose-effect curve, they estimate the dose, if there is a clearly noticeable (statistically significant) increase in chromosome damage.

 Costs of chromosome analysis